-AASB 15 is effective for financial years beginning on or after 1 January 2019 and will replace both AASB 118 Revenue, and AASB 111 Construction Contracts, as well as a number of Interpretations.
+AASB 15 is effective for financial years beginning on or after 1 January 2018 and replaces both AASB 118 Revenue, and AASB 111 Construction Contracts, as well as a number of Interpretations.
 It contains a comprehensive and robust framework for the recognition, measurement and disclosure of revenue from contracts with customers.
-Council is still reviewing the way that revenue is measured and recognised to consider whether the new standard will have a material impact.